vmware-archive/reactor-js/README.md

 ### Core

-TODO: Some of the testing components will be moved over to core at some point.
+TODO : Some of the testing components will be moved over to core at some point.

 ### Testing